jesslilly/gravitydog/README.md

 1. Make a trailing broken tether.

 # Done
+4. NICE JOB! is not aligned well on mobile.
 1. rename repo to gravitydog.
 4. Hit test clickable rect instead of dog size.
 1. Mode depends on the day with Monday being easiest!